latent-to/developer-docs/docs/fees.md

 ## Swap Fees for Stake and Unstake Operations

 In addition to the weight-based fee above, staking and unstaking operations are subject to fees based on a percentage of the quantity of transacted liquidity.
-Transfer, swap, and move incur these 0.05% fees when moving stake between different subnets.
+When moving stake between subnets—whether through a transfer, swap, or move—a 0.05% fee is applied.
 If the move happens within the same subnet, no additional fee is incurred, only the weight-based fee.

 **Fee Details:**
 - **Rate**: 0.05%